lassoan/slicerio/README.md

 The package contains utility functions for reading and writing segmentation files and convenience functions for using 3D Slicer via its web API.
 More functions will be added in the future.

+See [this page](UsingStandardTerminology.md) to learn more about how standard terms can be used to describe content of segmentation files.

 ## Installation

 Using [pip](https://pip.pypa.io/en/stable/):